 Course knowledge around TPC Scottsdale is a plus and those with solid Event Form should be given due consideration.
 It is a ball strikers course and all aspects of a player’s game needs to be in tune.
 The big hitters will have a slight advantage on the gettable Par-5 15th and the driveable Par-4 17th.
 However, water is in play on both these holes so errant tee shots will be punished.
 Hitting plenty Greens in Regulation is key for success.

-Last year, California native, Rickie Fowler secured his 5th PGA Tour victory and first in nearly two years by winning the 2019 Waste Management Phoenix Open.
-It was a tournament where he was twice beaten in a playoff and a bizarre triple bogey on No. 11 looked to have derailed his chances of securing the elusive victory.
+In 2019, California native, Rickie Fowler secured his 5th PGA Tour victory and first in nearly two years by winning the Waste Management Phoenix Open.
+It was a tournament where he was twice beaten in a playoff.
+A bizarre triple bogey on No. 11 looked to have derailed his chances of securing the elusive victory.

 However, Fowler birdied two of his final four holes for a final round +3 (74) which was enough for a two stroke victory over Branden Grace.
 He finished on a total -17 (267) having preceded the final round with rounds of 64-65-64.